taozhijiang/RaftStore/README.md

 To make this project interesting, I have done the fellowing modifications:
 1. Remove test and mock stuffs, cleaner code may help better understand.
 2. Using CMake to build the project.
 3. Remove hierarchical-tree storage in memory, usig persistant flat KV store by [leveldb](https://github.com/google/leveldb).
 In addition to set, get, remove, also supports range, search.
+Snapshot support is also included.
 4. Add [tzhttpd](https://github.com/taozhijiang/tzhttpd) to support HTTP interface, including HTTP Basic Auth for isolation.

 The purpose of the project is helping me better understand Raft Consensus Algorithm.